About Rubha Phoil

 You can find testimonies from former students, clients and other people I have inspired here.

-It is good to know that you need to Join the Virtual Village to trade with Rubha Phoil.
+It is good to know that you can to Join the Virtual Village to take advantage of discounts to trade with Rubha Phoil.
 We want to pioneer a local economy and we prefer to accept payment in Rubha Rocks though you can use £’s too.
 You can invest in Rubha Rocks by exchanging your £’s to Rubha Rocks or earn them on the Village.
 You can learn more here.

 Work exchange

 Rubha Phoil is always looking for people to come and help out, to stay on the Rock short or long term.
 Food and accommodation is provided at a rate of 50RR (Rubha Rocks) per day.
 You can earn Rubha Rocks or exchange them for £’s.
 Depending on the technical level of the task, this day rate equates about five hours of work and chores per day, 5 days a week.
 Accommodation comes in the form of caravans or huts.
 The meals at Rubha Phoil are vegan with an emphasis on sustainable sourcing and foraging.
-You will be asked to cook sometimes, as cooking responsibility rotates through the team.
+You will be asked to cook and clean sometimes, as these responsibilities rotate through the team.

 Click here to read more and to apply for a work exchange!